SuNiL-Chau/Mine-CSS-Framework/README.md

 Hi, This is **Sunil Chaudhary!**

-This is my self project which I'm working on.
-This is a CSS Framework created with the inpiration from the Bootstrap V4.5 which is curently the latest one.
+This is my first self open source project which I'm working on.
+This is a CSS Framework created by taking inpiration from the Bootstrap.

-So might find this CSS framework little similar to it.
+The Project name is **_Mine CSS_**.

+The package will be release soon on **_NPM package_** & **_CDN_** as possible.

-The naming convention are also kept as per the elements.
+The naming conventions of elements are kept as per element.

-Feel free to check out bit by downloading it.
+Feel free to check out bit by forking the repo.

-<h2 style="color: red;"><b>Note: I'm Still working on it it might be unstable in one or the another way.</b></h2>
+## **Note: I'm Still working on it it might be unstable in one or the another way.**